shaqkori/teachingCloud/README.md

 ## Deployment

 - This website is deployed and hosted through GitHub Pages.
-- Changes and modifications all happend through Github and are deployed through GitHub actions.
+- Changes and modifications all happen through Github and are deployed through GitHub actions.

 ## Responsivity